gillfimj/coHEsion2022/docs/github.doc.md

 Github is a platform that provides a service for hosting repositories for source code management.
 For those interested in getting started in source code management, Github provides the ability to create free accounts to create public and/or private repositories that can be shared for any project imaginable.

-While public repositories are open to anyon, access to private repositories is granted only to specific accounts.
+While public repositories are open to anyone, access to private repositories is granted only to specific accounts.
 Here's a quick way to get started.

 ## Getting started